-Promoting membership to the Tertiary Wellbeing Aotearoa New Zealand (TWANZ) network.
+- Involvement with the Tertiary Wellbeing Aotearoa New Zealand (TWANZ) network.

-> - Co-organising an annual South Island Tertiary Forum for staff and students.
+- Co-organising an annual South Island Tertiary Forum for staff and students.
 These events are an opportunity to discuss health and wellbeing issues and highlight current and future projects.

-> - Conducting the South Island Tertiary Health and Wellbeing Survey 2016.
+- Conducting the South Island Tertiary Health and Wellbeing Survey 2016.
 This survey involved 7 tertiary education providers.